Jerusalem - Volume One (Retroactive) 1978

-One of the few, true, classic rock and roll albums from a Christian band.
+"Warrior" is one of the few true classic rock & roll albums from a Christian band.
 Back when I was in college in the 1980s, one of my roommates had this LP.
 He thought the album was weak, as it was being marketed at the time as a heavy metal album.
-While Jerusalem do have a hard rock sound on some songs, they are no where near what metal was by 1982.
-This is no Black Sabbath or Judas Priest.
-However, that doesn't mean the album is weak.
+While Jerusalem do have a hard rock sound on some songs, they are no where near what metal was by 1982, and even by 1970's standards the album as a whole is fairly tame.
+The album opener "Constantly Changing" is a smokin' hard rocker that features some guitar work that is reminiscent of classic Thin Lizzy.
+Likewise the title track rocks fairly hard 'n' heavy.
+However other songs like "It's Mad" push closer to the early 80's new wave sound with those unmistakably 1980's sounding keyboards and a be-bop that reminds me of The Cars.
+So Jerusalem are not Judas Priest or Black Sabbath but that doesn't mean the album is weak either.
 It was just marketed improperly.
-Rather, "Warrior" is a melodic album with great musicianship and straight-forward, grab you by the heartstrings lyrics.
-Jerusalem's "Warrior" may not appeal to everyone, but for me, it is one of those albums that I hold as a classic.
+"Warrior" is a solid, melodic rock album with great musicianship and straight-forward, grab you by the heartstrings lyrics.
+Jerusalem's "Warrior" may not appeal to everyone, but for me it is one of those albums that I hold as a classic.

 Jerusalem are one of Christian rock's oldest bands, as this disc is a testimony of.
 I use to own a few other albums and cassettes by Jerusalem besides this "best of" collection, but traded them off and have yet to replace them all with CD copies.
 One that I miss the most is "Warrior."
 "10 Years After" contains a few songs off that classic record so this compilation will have do for now.
 This disc is actually a decent retrospective of one of Christianity's earliest and longest running hard rock bands.
 The single disc CD version contains both of what was a two record set.
 Record once consisted of "The Early Years," record two was "The Latter Years".
 The band's early material is a mixture of keyboard and guitar oriented hard rock, while the latter material seems to have the band searching for a style.
 Some of this material is keyboard laced 80's new wave rock, while the material off "Dancing on the Head of the Serpent" is more guitar fronted heavy metal.
 The track listing on the back of the CD and inserts is incorrect.
 "Covered by Blood" is not included on this compilation at all, while track 15 "Rebels of Jesus Christ," one of the band's hardest rockers, is not listed at all.
 Also the time listings are inaccurate.